Sharing Stories and Building Bridges

 William Winter is most well known, however, for his role in leading the charge for publicly-funded primary education while he was the fifty-eighth governor of Mississippi from 1980-1984.
 His governance echoed his belief that all people, regardless of race or class, should be entitled to the same rights and privileges as the most privileged enjoy.
 In a substantial way, Governor Winter’s accomplishments were honored in 1997 when President Bill Clinton initiated “One America,” an unprecedented national conversation on race.
 Winter served on the board of One America, helping to bring the only deep-South public forum to the University of Mississippi.
 President Bill Clinton has called Winter a “great champion of civil rights.”

-Positive changes stem from great leadership, and William Winter was a guiding light for Mississippi and America.
+Positive changes stem from outstanding leadership, and William Winter was a guiding light for Mississippi and America.
 He was the tireless conscience of our state and a stalwart champion of education equity and racial reconciliation.
-We knew him as a true servant leader and friend in the work we shared.
-We carried Governor Winters name with pride and honor until December of 2021.
-As the Alluvial Collective we will continue to honor him and his legacy in pressing forward in the work of building community and ending racism.
+We knew him as a faithful servant leader and friend in our shared work.
+We carried Governor Winter’s name with pride and honor.
+As the Alluvial Collective, we will continue to honor him and his legacy in pressing forward in the work of building community and ending racism.